 Holders of Common Shares have no pre-emptive, redemption, conversion or sinking fund rights.
 Subject to the voting restrictions set forth below, holders of Common Shares are entitled to one vote per share on all matters submitted to a vote of holders of Common Shares and do not have any cumulative voting rights.
 In the event of a liquidation, dissolution, or winding-up of the Company, the holders of Common Shares are entitled to share equally and ratably in the assets of the Company, if any, remaining after the payment of all debts and liabilities of the Company and the liquidation preference of any outstanding preference shares.
 Authorized but unissued Common Shares may be issued at any time and at the discretion of the board of directors of the Company (the "Board") without the approval of the shareholders of the Company with such rights, preferences and limitations as the Board may determine.
 Holders of Common Shares have one vote for each Common Share held on all matters submitted to a vote on a poll of such holders.
 Most matters to be approved by holders of Common Shares require approval by a simple majority vote.
 All matters relating to a liquidation or sale of all or substantially all of the assets of the Company shall require the affirmative vote of a majority of the voting rights attached to all issued and outstanding capital shares of the Company entitled to vote thereon.
-All matters relating to an amalgamation or other reorganization of the Company with or into another company (other than "short-form" amalgamations pursuant to section 107 of the Company into another company (other than "short-form" mergers pursuant to section 107 of the Company into another company (other than "short-form" mergers pursuant to section 107 of the Company into another company (other than "short-form" mergers pursuant to section 107 of the Company into another company (other than "short-form" mergers pursuant to section 107 of the Company into another company (other than "short-form" mergers pursuant to section 107 of th
+All matters relating to an amalgamation or other reorganization of the Company with or into another company (other than "short-form" amalgamations pursuant to section 107 of the Companies Act 1981 of Bermuda) shall require the affirmative vote of a majority of all issued and outstanding capital shares of the Company.
+All matters relating to a merger by the Company into another company (other than "short-form" mergers pursuant to section 107 of the Companies Act 1981 of Bermuda) shall require the approval of the holders of three-fourths of the Common Shares present in person or by proxy at a meeting and voting thereon.